demisto/content/Packs/EDL/Integrations/EDL/README.md

 #### In terms of times
 * 10,000 indicators can take 10 - 20 seconds.
 * 100,000 indicators can take 1 - 3 minutes.
-* 1,000,000 indicators can takes over half an hour.
+* 1,000,000 indicators can take over half an hour.
 In 5 minutes (the default timeout of the integration) the integration can export between 200,000 to 400,000 indicators, depending on the load of the server, the existing indicators in the server, and the query used.
 The *NGINX Read Timeout* can be set to increase the timeout.